-Dr. Larraza is passionate about making sure students have the attention from faculty, research experience, and access to state-of-the-art equipment that will prepare them for success in any graduate school or career.
-She also sits on the pre-professional committee that advises students who are interested in continuing on to health professions like medicine, dentistry, and pharmacology.
+Dr. Larraza is passionate about offering students research experience and access to state-of-the-art equipment that will prepare them for success in any graduate school or career.
+She also sits on the pre-professional committee that advises students who are interested continuing in health professions like medicine, dentistry, and pharmacology.
 “Because our classes are small, there is a high level of student engagement and personalized attention that promotes students’ academic success,” she says.
 “The department is also keeping pace in the acquisition of modern, state-of-the-art instrumentation for our labs, where students get involved in undergraduate research and have hands-on experiences very similar to what they will find in graduate school or the industry.”

-One of these experiences is engaging the community in environmental awareness and improvement.
-Dr. Larraza’s classes work on a civic learning and urban engagement project with plastics recycling in the Chicago area.
-This investigation and application of green chemistry is one of her particular areas of research interest, along with organic synthesis and applications to medicinal chemistry.
+Dr. Larraza’s classes engage the community in environmental awareness and improvement and work on a civic learning and urban engagement project with plastics recycling in the Chicago area.
+This investigation and application of green chemistry is one of her areas of research interest, along with organic synthesis and applications to medicinal chemistry.

 K.M.
 Joseph, I. Larraza-Sanchez.
 “Synthesis of Benzyl Bromides with Hexabromoacetone: An Alternative Path to Drug Intermediates.”Tetrahedron Letters vol 52 (2011): 13-16.